OleSkaar/Plunder/Index/Classes/Pyromancer.md

 4d: Dragon’s breath

 ## Talents
 When you gain a new Talent, choose one from this list.
-All these abilities are Spells.
+All these Talents are Spells.

-### **Throw fire**
+### Throw fire
-Any fire you hold with Shape Fire can be thrown to Near.
+Any fire you hold with Shape Fire can be thrown to a Near distance.
 When used as an attack, add (sum) damage on hit.

 Range: Near (1d), Short (2d), Medium (3d), Long (4d)

 ### Engulf
-You can engulf yourself in flames, burning everything in Melee distance around you.
+You can engulf yourself in flames, burning everything in melee range around you.
 The fire doesn’t hurt you.
-Roll once against all creatures in Melee range.
-Treat their Defense as 10, but add any shield bonuses.
+You can ignore the penalty for using a spell in melee.
 Add (sum) damage on hits.

 ### Visions in flame
 Duration: concentration up to (sum) hours